brlcad/rseg126/README.md

 # RSEG-0126
-Example GitHub repository

-This is for RSEG-0126 / Fall 2021.
-If you have obtained this file, you have successfully completed a git pull operation.
+Repository for RSEG-0126 / Fall 2021.

-This repository also includes other files which we will see later in the course.
+This repository contains my assignments and other working files for/from the Release Control and Continuous Integration/Continuous Delivery (DevOps) course by Professor Erik Hemdal at Brandeis University.